Multi-Robot Pickup and Delivery via Distributed Resource Allocation

-\begin{IEEEbiography} [{ }]{Andrea Camisa} received the Laurea degree summa cum laude in Computer Engineering from the University of Salento, Italy in 2017 and the Licenza degree from the excellence school ISUFI, Italy in 2018.
-He is a Ph.D student within the Ph.D Programme ``Biomedical, Electrical, and Systems Engineering'' at the Department of Electrical, Electronic and Information Engineering, University of Bologna, Italy.
+\begin{IEEEbiography} [{ }]{Andrea Camisa} received the Laurea degree summa cum laude in Computer Engineering from the University of Salento, Italy in 2017, the Licenza degree from the ISUFI excellence school, Italy in 2018 and the Ph.D degree in ``Biomedical, Electrical, and Systems Engineering'' from the University of Bologna, Italy in 2021.

+He is a Postdoctoral Research Fellow and Adjunct Professor at the University of Bologna, Italy.
 He was a visiting student at the University of Stuttgart in 2017 and 2018.
-His research interests include convex, distributed and mixed-integer optimization. \end{IEEEbiography}
+His research interests include reinforcement learning, convex, distributed and mixed-integer optimization. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Andrea Testa} received the Laurea degree ``summa cum laude'' in Computer Engineering rom the Universit\`a del Salento, Lecce, Italy in 2016 and the Ph.D degree in Engineering of Complex Systems from the same university in 2020.